Move over, Nashville and New York! There’s a new must-see American city quickly climbing the tourism ranks, and its name, of course, is Savannah.

 The landmarks are great too, with Fort Pulaski, Cockspur Island Lighthouse, and the Tybee Island Lighthouse — which looks out over the Atlantic Ocean — all being crowd favorites.

-3 – Cruise down Savannah River
+3 – Cruise down the Savannah River

 Cruising on a clear day over the dazzling river with the wind in your hair is a great way to feel the city’s charm, with sights along the way of elegant Victorian mansions and Old Fort Jackson.

-For a different perspective, cruise at night and enjoy dinner onboard as you see Savannah under lights!
+For a different perspective, cruise at night and enjoy dinner onboard as you see Savannah under the lights!

 4 – Tour the Wormsloe Plantation